nervosnetwork/docs.nervos.org/examples/ckb-js-script/README.md

 use Script structure to load and execute your JavaScript script in a live cell.

-There is also a full tutorial covering all the details for yout to run JavaScript smart contracts on CKB in the offical docs webesite: [docs.nervos.org](https://docs.nervos.org).
+There is also a full tutorial covering all the details for yout to run JavaScript smart contracts on CKB in the official docs webesite: [docs.nervos.org](https://docs.nervos.org).

 *This project was bootstrapped with [ckb-script-templates].*